josmar-crwdstffng/angular/aio/content/guide/http.md

 <div class="alert is-helpful">

-Notice how `sendRequest()` intercepts the response on its way back to the application.
+Notice how `sendRequest()` intercepts the response on the associated return to the application.
 This method pipes the response through the `tap()` operator, whose callback adds the response to the cache.

 The original response continues untouched back up through the chain of interceptors to the application caller.